 – spatula or spoon

-Best chocolate tart ever step-by-step photo recipe
+How to make the best chocolate tart ever recipe

 Grease the spring-form cake tin or tart pan with butter and dust it with cocoa powder.